 Photographs from Mandhan Fort

 I am so far not sure about the history of this fort.
 The little guide wasn’t able to tell much about this fort.
-But standing at the top of the fort and staring at the wide open sky was really amazing moment.
+But standing at the top of the fort and staring at the wide-open sky was a really amazing moment.
 I was curious to know the history behind this fort which I couldn’t get.
-Thus I had to curb my hunger of historical exploration.
+Thus I had to curb my hunger for historical exploration.
 Rajasthan is full of forts and is rich in historical significance.